dillonhafer/garage-server-homekit/README.md

 That's it!
 The server is now setup!

-## Notes
+## Notes (the downside)

+I wish I could make these garage door openers for friends and family, but sadly the  `hc` library is for personal-use only.
+There are race conditions in the `hc` library that I may fix in a vendored version, but I really have no reason to contribute to that project.

-I would like to find a license-free implementation of the HomeKit bridge to allow this project to be freely distributed in the future.
+I would like to find a more permissive implementation of the HomeKit bridge to allow this project to be freely distributed in the future.
 I apologize for the current inconvenience.

 **This software is dedicated to the public domain.
 See UNLICENSE**